Good practice when a pupil has a medical condition

 Children and Families First Services provide support to those needing extra help.
 The Early Help Assessment ensures they receive all the support they deserve.
 This builds on a One Family, One Worker, One Plan principle.
 For further information and contact details see Children and Families First (once known as Early Help).

 Some pupils with medical needs may also have special educational needs.
 They and the school may need to work towards an Education Health and Care Plan.
-Discuss this with the Special Educational Needs Coordinator (SENCO) of your child’s school.
-The SENCO will tell you if it is appropriate for your child.
+Discuss this with the Special Educational Needs and/or Disabilities Coordinator (SENDCo) of your child’s school.
+The SENDCo will tell you if it is appropriate for your child.